 Top of the page

-Vaginal hysterectomy is surgery to remove the uterus, and usually the cervix, through a cut (incision) in the vagina.
-The ovaries and fallopian tubes also may be removed.
+Vaginal hysterectomy is surgery to remove the uterus.
+It is done through a cut (incision) in the vagina.
+The doctor may also take out your ovaries and fallopian tubes.

-Some women go home the day of surgery and some will stay in the hospital 1 to 2 days after surgery.
-You may feel better each day, but you will probably need about 4 to 6 weeks to fully recover.
+You may go home the day of surgery or stay in the hospital 1 to 2 days after surgery.
+You may feel better each day.
+But it may take 4 to 6 weeks to fully recover.
+The recovery time may be shorter for some people.

 Surgery can be stressful.
 This information will help you understand what you can expect.
 And it will help you safely prepare for surgery.